Datttta/My_Notes/to-do.md

 - [X] move finished tasks to another line
 - [X] add lsd to dotfiles
 - [X] improved the change task line
+- [X] learn how to use yazi double press ~ to help

 == Tasks ==